setzler/textables/README.md

-### Note: This package is now deprecated.
+### Note: There is a newer package available.

-While you may continue to use the older `textables` package described below, we have released a newer package: [https://setzler.github.io/textab](https://setzler.github.io/textab/index.html).
+While you may continue to use the older `textables` package described below, we have released a newer package here: [https://setzler.github.io/textab](https://setzler.github.io/textab/index.html).

 The newer package is simpler, more capable, better documented, and has been published on CRAN.
 It can be installed using `install.packages("textab")`.